snigdhab7/Iris-Clustering-Exploration/README.md

 💻 *Dive into the script [Iris.py](https://github.com/snigdhab7/Magical-Iris-GaussianMixture/blob/main/Iris.py) for a closer look.*

+### IrisClustersAlchemy ✨🕊️

+Discover more enchantment as we delve into IrisClustersAlchemy!
+In this journey, GaussianMixture takes center stage, bringing forth new clusters and insights.

+**Highlights:**
+- Applied GaussianMixture to decode hidden Iris patterns.
+- Witness the dance of clusters and unravel the magic of the EM Algorithm.
+- Extended analysis with an undisclosed number of iterations.

+**Insights:**
+- Converged log-likelihood value: *Unveiling the mysteries of Iris patterns.*
+- Witnessed the mystical ritual over *an undisclosed number of iterations.*

+💻 *Explore the magic in [IrisClustersAlchemy]([https://github.com/snigdhab7/IrisClustersAlchemy](https://github.com/snigdhab7/Iris-Gaussian-Clusters/blob/main/IrisClustersAlchem.py)).*

 ---

 Join the exploration as we decode more mysteries in future projects!
 If you resonate with the excitement of data science, delve into project folders for deeper insights.
-Let's uncover patterns and insights toge
+Let's uncover patterns and insights together!